 Diagnosing Craniofacial Problems

 Signs of a craniofacial abnormality may include difficulty breathing, eating, speaking, or increased pressure in the skull.
 Rare syndromes affect the shape of the head, which can be more closely analyzed through detailed digital imaging.
-If you have been referred to Northern Nevada Oral & Maxillofacial Surgery for a craniofacial treatment, Dr. Galea will perform an examination and take 3D scans of the child's head and face to design a custom treatment plan.
+If you have been referred to Northern Nevada Oral & Maxillofacial Surgery for a craniofacial treatment, Dr. Galea or Dr. Curtis will perform an examination and take 3D scans of the child's head and face to design a custom treatment plan.